LuizHenrique05/My-Game-Library/README.md

 <p>Simulation of a system for buying and selling games, keeping them in a library of personal games.
-Providing the possibility for anyone to publish their games, so that they can be purchased.</p>
+Providing the possibility for anyone to publish their games, so that they can be purchased.
+With a Login and register system.
+And a dashboard to edit the account.</p>
 <p>Using XAMPP to DB.</p>